 - They must bear the institutional seal.

-- Certified true copies must be stamped and signed by the institution.
+- Certified true copies must be stamped and signed by the institution and arrive in envelopes sealed by the issuing university.

 A final official document includes information such as: when the degree was conferred, program completion dates and awarded degree certificate (if applicable).